smikhalevski/react-executor/README.md

   // Abort the task and prevent future executions
-  // if the window looses focus for at least 10 seconds abortWhen(windowFocused, { delay: 10_000 }),
+  // if the window looses focus for at least 10 seconds abortWhen(windowBlurred, { delay: 10_000 }),

-  // Retry the latest task if the window gains focus
+  // Retry the latest task when the window gains focus retryWhen(windowFocused),
-  // after being out of focus for at least 10 seconds retryWhen(windowFocused, { delay: 10_000 }),

-  // Instantly abort the pending task if the window goes offline abortWhen(windowOnline),
+  // Instantly abort the pending task if the device is disconnected from the network abortWhen(navigatorOffline),

-  // Retry the latest task if the window goes online retryWhen(windowOnline)
+  // Retry the latest task if the window goes online retryWhen(navigatorOnline)
 ]);
 ```